bgctw/CrossInverts.jl/docs/src/example_vec.md

 We need to provide additional information to the inversion, such as observations, observation uncertainties, and prior distribution.
-This is achieved by overriding specific functions with the first argument being a specific subtype of [AbstractCrossInversionCase](@ref) corresponding to the inversion problem.

-Here, we define singleton type `DocuVecCase` and provide priors with function [`get_priors_dict`](@ref).
+We provide priors with function [`get_priors_dict`](@ref).
 For simplicity we return the same priors independent of the individual or the scenario.
-Take care to add methods to the function in module `CrossInverts` rather define the function in module `Main`.
 For the SymbolicArray parameters, we need to provide a Multivariate distribution.
 Here, we provide a product distribution of uncorrelated LogNormal distributions, which are specified by its mode and upper quantile using [`df_from_paramsModeUpperRows`](@ref).

 ```@example doc
-struct DocuVecCase <: AbstractCrossInversionCase end

 function CrossInverts.get_priors_dict(::DocuVecCase, indiv_id; scenario = NTuple{0, Symbol}())
     #using DataFrames, Tables, DistributionFits, Chain
     paramsModeUpperRows = [